-Our first issue is with the double-cut side.
+Our first issue is the double-cut side.
 The second cut is barely there, so it’s not as effective at removing material as we’d like.
 We also weren’t thrilled with the handle, which has sharp sides that aren’t comfortable to hold.

-Worst of all, the metal of this file wasn’t hard enough to work on some of our old hardened-steel axes.
+Worst of all, the metal wasn’t hard enough to work on some of our old hardened-steel axes.
 They chewed right through this file!
 It didn’t have any trouble with the softer metal in our newer axes, but if you have any antique axes that still see regular action, this file probably won’t work with their hardened heads.

 8. Smith’s 50582 Axe Sharpener

 Made specifically for sharpening axes and machetes, this tool from Smith feels cheap and cheesy as soon as you hold it.
 It’s a big, plastic, yellow tool with an oversized handle that’s easy to hold, even with gloves on.
-Likewise, the oversized safety guard is meant to help protect your fingers in case of a mishap.
+Likewise, the oversized safety guard is meant to help protect your fingers in a mishap.

 9. Work Sharp Handheld Pivot Pro Tool Sharpener

 The Work Sharp Handheld Pivot Pro Tool Sharpener seemed great when we first got it.
 However, we quickly realized that it’s not a great tool for axe sharpening.
 Overall, it is an excellent sharpener for most blades, but it’s not one we’d choose as an axe sharpener.